 Lowell Richards Memorial Scholarship

-The $5,000 Lowell L. Richards III Memorial Scholarship will be awarded annually to a student who resides in the City of Boston, is graduating from a Boston public high school and has been accepted to an accredited college or university by the submission deadline.
+The $5,000 Lowell L. Richards III Memorial Scholarship will be awarded annually to a student who resides in the City of Boston, Chelsea, Revere or Winthrop, is graduating from high school and has been accepted to an accredited college or university by the submission deadline.

 Richards was responsible for Massport’s agency-wide strategic and master planning activities, including the airports and the seaport, as well as the agency’s private commercial and residential real estate development in South Boston, East Boston, and Charlestown.
 He joined Massport in 1999.
 Richards previously was an Assistant Secretary of Administration and Finance and Chief Development Officer for the Commonwealth and Deputy Mayor for Fiscal Affairs and Collector-Treasurer in the City of Boston.
 He passed away in 2012.